E komo mai to the Title III Grants at Kaua’i Community College

 - Kahua Paepae Ola, award amount $1,882,040

-Together these two grants are accomplishing the modernization of facilities and technology for our students, development of new curricular options for Distance and International Education, and availability of wrap-around supports to increase the college success of Native Hawaiian students.
+Together these three grants are accomplishing the modernization of facilities and technology for our students, development of new curricular options for Distance and International Education, and availability of wrap-around supports to increase the college success of Native Hawaiian students.
 Details and contact information for these grants is provided below.

 Our most recently completed grant, which encompassed the years 2014-2020, was called Crossing Cultures.
 This grant focused on STEM renovations, curriculum development, professional development, travel, and STEM initiatives tied to indigenous pedagogy and culture.
 This grant was a continuation of work initiated between 2014-2014 during another 2 year Title III grant titled “Building from our Past”.
 This grant initiated the Kipaipai Program, a First and Second Year Experience, alumni, mentor, peer student mentor and embedded STEM tutoring supports, a STEM internship program, and indigenous pedagogy and professional development.